HollyAutomation/Holly/readme.md

 Easy, simple API - the api provides helpers to enable writing short tests Escape Hatches - able to access the more advanced playwright API if needed Extensible - Plugins allow extending commands.
+Multiple Reporters - Supported out of the box (unlike Mocha)

 ## TODO for first initial version: